 National Weather Service United States Department of Commerce

-The information below shows how Colorado ranks with respect to lightning activity as compared to the rest of the United States.
-This information is part of the Colorado Lightning Resource Page.
+The information below shows how lightning activity in Colorado ranks with the rest of the United States.
+This information is a sub-section of the Colorado Lightning Resource Page.

 Based on data since 1980, lightning causes 2 fatalities and 12 injuries per year in the State of Colorado.

-El Paso county has the most number of lightning casualties (fatalities + injuries).
-Click here for county-by-county information.
+Based on data since 1980, El Paso County, Colorado has the most number of lightning casualties (fatalities + injuries).
+Click here for additional county-by-county information.

 When you look at the average Cloud-to-Ground flash density over the state, Colorado ranks 32nd in the Nation [the average flash density over the entire state of Colorado is 4.8 Flashes per kilometer squared (2009 - 2018 data)].